Director NSF-Center for Integrated Pest Management and Professor

 FAX: (919) 513-1114

-Our program is rooted within core values associated with a sustainable agriculture framework and is service-oriented, consistent with the mandate of a Land Grant University, with emphasis on strawberries, tomatoes, peppers and organic crops.
+Our program is rooted within core values associated with a sustainable agriculture framework and is service-oriented, consistent with the mandate of a Land Grant University, with emphasis on Horticultural crops such as strawberries, tomatoes, and organic crops.
 Our disciplinary strengths are in bacteriology, soilborne pathogens, plant disease management, microbial ecology and farming systems research.
 A key strength of the program is the ability to understand real-world problems within a production agricultural framework and by asking strategic questions that advance the sciences of plant pathology, horticulture and systems research in organic and conventional production systems.
-Addressing relevant production agriculture questions combined with fundamental biological questions provides a mechanism to write competitive proposals.
+Addressing relevant production agriculture questions combined with fundamental biological questions provides a mechanism to write competitive proposals and is a great experience for students.
 Our work is supported primarily through competitive grants.
-Grower associations contribute 1.6%, grants-in-aid and other commodity related support generates 4.4% and competitive grants generate 93.9% of our total program funds (total of $6,972,335.00 or ~ $500,000.00/yr R2 =0.98).
-This proportion of funding also ensures we seek the public good in our work.
 Obtaining extramural funding enables us to hire key personnel (undergrads, graduate students, postdocs; consultants) and/or manage projects to generate new scientific knowledge and then translate this knowledge into Extension programming to deliver solutions to primary clientele.
 Much of the experience and work also informs the teaching component of our program – providing a high level of relevancy to our students.
 Team members typically are exposed to applied field research, advanced molecular tools and have many opportunities to interact with scientists and farmers.

 B.Sc., Horticulture (With Distinction), 1984.
 University of Guelph (1982-1984); Dordt College, Sioux Center, IA (1980-1982).